LDC Watch Statement at the Official Opening Ceremony of the CSO Forum as part of the Mid-Term Review of the IPoA

 The Comprehensive High-level Midterm Review of the Implementation of the Istanbul Programme of Action for LDCs for the Decade 2011-2020 (IPoA) will start on the 27th of May, 2016 in Antalya, Turkey.

-The parallel LDC Civil Society Forum organised by LDC Watch in collaboration with the UN Office of the High Representative for LDCs, LLDCs and SIDS (UN-OHRLLS) and the Government of Turkey opened on the 26th May and will last until the 28th of May.
-LDC Watch was mandated again by the Office of the Secretary-General to organise the LDC Civil Society Forum at this Midterm Review.
-In the occasion, LDC Watch International Coordinator Mr Gauri Pradhan delivered the statement which includes his welcome remarks and the highlights of the programme.
+The parallel LDC Civil Society Forum organized by LDC Watch in collaboration with the UN Office of the High Representative for LDCs, LLDCs, and SIDS (UN-OHRLLS) and the Government of Turkey opened on the 26th of May and will last until the 28th of May.
+LDC Watch was mandated again by the Office of the Secretary-General to organize the LDC Civil Society Forum at this Midterm Review.
+On the occasion, LDC Watch International Coordinator Mr. Gauri Pradhan delivered the statement which included his welcome remarks and the highlights of the program.

 At the LDC Civil Society Forum, we will be conducting four thematic sessions on Fair Trade; Climate Justice; Synergy and Coherence between the IPoA & SDGs; Fair and Equitable Graduation of LDCs.